lmcrean/Steam-Report/README.md

 Thank you to my mentor, Oluwaseun Owonikoko for providing me with helpful feedback and guidance throughout the project, especially with using a class to store the data for the personality quiz.

 Thank you to my family and friends for their support and encouragement throughout the project.
 Especially to my Mum who tested the deployed project first and helped me spot a small bug with the personality quiz asking an extra question.

+Thank you to the peers and tutors at Code Institute.
+Especially Joanna who suppported me with some challenging str() conversions.

 [↑ Back to top](#Steam-Report)